mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/hugo-high-level.md

   - myblog.com/posts/hugo-finidings
   - myblog.com/posts/third-post

-  `index.md` just makes things cleaner in a folder.
+- `index.md` just makes things cleaner in a folder.
 Allows me to group a post and its resources (images, pdfs) in a directory.
 For more on that see [Hugo - Page resources](https://gohugo.io/content-management/page-resources/)
+- If you don't use `index.md` then you can't reference to images in its directory.
+Only way to reference images is if your file is named `index.md` or `_index.md`.
+Only these two special files have the ability to group/bundle up resources with markdown files.

 ### _index.md
 Allows us to add metadata (frontmatter) to a directory.
 It's not a post.
 But just information to Hugo so it knows how to render a list page.
 Example if I had: